 As an integrative pediatrician, I have built my current medical practice upon real food.
 I have seen the affects of synthetic processed foods on children and anything I can do to help spread the word about whole food nutrition makes me over the moon excited!

-Note: Don’t confuse the electrolyte drink Pedialyte® with PediaSure®, a liquid meal replacement.
+Important Note: Don’t confuse the electrolyte drink Pedialyte® with PediaSure®, a liquid meal replacement.

 My first encounter with Pediasure